pnpm/pnpm/docs/how-peers-are-resolved.md

 </pre>

-However, if `foo` has peer dependencies, there cannot be one single set of dependencies for it, so we create different sets, for different peer deps resolutions:
+However, if `foo` has peer dependencies, there cannot be one single set of dependencies for it, so we create different sets, for different peer dependency resolutions:

 <pre>
 - .registry.npmjs.org / foo / 1.0.0